wadedesir/notes-app/backend/README.md

     return Promise.resolve(null)}
   }
 ```
+---

-### Once mock User is set, we can dynamically import the UserController.
+7. Once the mock is set, we can dynamically import the UserController.
 Since the mock User was set prior to this import, our imported api can utilize the mock User in the test environment
 ```javascript
 findUserById = (await import('../controllers/UserController')).findUserById
 ```
+---

-### In the first test, we want to test the happy pathway where a user is present in our DB.
+8. Here we are testing the happy pathway where a user is present in our DB.
 We are mocking a user that we want to query our db for.
 We are also mocking the express `req` HTTP request object and `res` HTTP response object as we are not actually making the api call to the database.
-### We then call `findUserById` uses the value of `req.params.id` to similulate the call => `User.findById(req.params.id)`.
-In this test, we expect that a user is found and `res.json` will be called with be called be the correct 'user' from the database
+We then call `findUserById` using the value of `req.params.id` to similulate the call => `User.findById(req.params.id)`.
+In this test, we expect that a user is found and `res.json` will be called with the correct 'user' from the database
 ```javascript
 test('when valid ID return user ', async () => {
   const mockUser = { _id: '123456789' }